 A removable bollard is a steel or stainless steel bollard designed to be removed from the ground.
 It is installed so that it can be manually pulled out of the ground and set aside when needed.
 The purpose for a removable bollard is to block traffic from entering an area at times, but allow traffic through when the bollards are removed.
 Removable bollards come in two styles - stainless steel and steel with a plastic cover.

 What is the difference between a stainless steel bollard and a stainless steel cover?

 A stainless steel bollard is one piece made of stainless steel.
-It is more expensive than a steel bollard with a stainless steel cover.
-A stainless steel bollard is an all-in-one product.
-You don’t need a cover.
+It is more expensive than a steel bollard with a stainless steel cover because you need thick steel for strength.
+A stainless steel bollard is an all-in-one product with much of it under ground.

-A stainless steel cover is a sleeve that fits over a steel bollard to provide a clean, elegant look.
+A stainless steel cover is a thinner sleeve that fits over the above ground portion of a steel bollard to provide a clean, elegant look.

 What size stainless steel bollard cover do I need for my steel bollard?